-The City of Madison has implemented accounting principles generally accepted in the United States of America to the extent they apply in determining the scope of the activity of Tax Incremental District No. 36.
+The City of Madison (the City) has implemented accounting principles generally accepted in the United States of America to the extent they apply in determining the scope of the activity of Tax Incremental District No. 36.
 The accompanying financial statements reflect all the significant operations of the City of Madison's Tax Incremental District No. 36.
-The accompanying financial statements do not include the full presentation of the City of Madison.
+The accompanying financial statements reflect all statements do not include the full presentation of the City of Madison.